- RNA-seq data analysis (Advanced), Breda – 9-13 May 2022

 Constraint-based modeling is a rapidly growing field that is being used in both fundamental and applied research and biotechnology.
 It sits at the intersection between quantitative modeling, bioinformatics and cellular physiology, and as such, is an example of systems biology at work.

 While participants would benefit from some knowledge of either quantitative modeling, bioinformatics or metabolism this is not required.
-This includes, for example, scientists working in a laboratory and wanting to learn more about building or using genome-scale models, as well as those who have used some basic COBRA methodologies, but want to know how else it can be applied to their research.
+This includes, for example, scientists working in a laboratory and wanting to learn more about building or using genome-scale metabolic models, as well as those who have used some basic COBRA methodologies, but want to know how else it can be applied to their research.

 - Introduction to COBRA

-- Proficiency with the COBRA Toolbox
+- Proficiency with the COBRApy package in Python

 - Familiarity with typical applications of constraint-based modeling in biomedicine and biotechnology